sign-net/sign-contracts/README.md

 Sign's NFT contract s1155 is a set of optional extensions on top of [cw1155-base](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw1155-base), and conforms to the [cw1155 specification](https://github.com/CosmWasm/cw-plus/tree/main/packages/cw1155).

+## WasmSwap

+This contract is an automatic market maker (AMM) heavily inspired by Uniswap v1 for the cosmwasm smart contract engine.

+This project is fork from [wasmswap-contracts](https://github.com/Wasmswap/wasmswap-contracts).

 ## Build

 ```